CSCAR/workshop-stata-intro/stata_markdown/06-programming.md

 However, there are several components of the programming capabilities which are very useful even without writing your own commands.
 Here we'll discuss several.

-Let's open a fresh version of "auto"
+Let's open a fresh version of "auto":

 ~~~~
 <<dd_do>>